Searching for the perfect 2 days in Barcelona Itinerary? Look no further.

 Stop 3: Stroll the Gothic Quarter

 Barcelona’s Gothic Quarter is one of the city’s most beautiful historic areas.
 This bustling neighbourhood is full of narrow medieval streets, ancient buildings, and local zest and should definitely be included on your Barcelona in 2 days itinerary!
+It’s no secret then that exploring the city’s incredible architecture is considered one of the best things to do in Spain!

 Portal de l’Àngel is a wide pedestrian street filled with big brand stores, small independent shops, and street food.
 It’s one of the city’s most visited streets.
 The neighbourhood also has a nice concentration of trendy bars, clubs and restaurants.
 If you’re looking for things to do in Barcelona at night, this is a great place to enjoy an authentic Spanish night out.